Madge Clifford: Personal life

 While canvassing with Maud Gonne and Constance Markievicz in Rathdowney, County Laois, for a by-election in 1925 she met local doctor John Joseph "Jack" Comer, originally from Williamstown, County Galway.
 Formerly medical officer to the IRA's 3rd Southern Division, he was one of the last civil war prisoners to be released in 1924.
-They were married later in 1925 and had eight children: daughters Una, Maureen, Biddy, Eileen (Dodie), Norrie and Fin and sons Simon and Jerry.
+They were married in September 1926 in St Andrew's Church, Dublin, and went to Jersey on honeymoon.
+The couple had eight children: daughters Una, Maureen, Bridget (Biddy), Eileen (Dodie), Noreen (Norrie) and Josephine (Fin) and sons Simon (Simmy) and Diarmuid (Gerry).
 Of these, six became doctors, one a solicitor and one a nurse.

-The family lived in Fairy Hill, Rathdowney.
+The family lived in Fairy Hill, Rathdowney, for 44 years.
 Jack Comer went into private medical practice due to being prevented from working for the state on account of his republican views.

-She returned to Kerry after her husband retired and is buried in the Clifford family tomb in Aglish, Firies, County Kerry.
+Clifford returned to Kerry after her husband retired and is buried in the Clifford family tomb in Aglish, Firies, County Kerry.

-Clifford's grandson is Kerry author and historian Dr Tim Horgan.
+Her grandson is Kerry author and historian Dr Tim Horgan.

-Through her daughter Dr Norrie Buckley, Madge Clifford is the great-grandmother of actress Jessie Buckley.
+Through her daughter Dr Norrie Buckley, Madge Clifford is the great-grandmother of Academy Award-winning actress Jessie Buckley.